BriMoreno/regex-tutorial/regex.md

  `/m multi line`
  `/y sticky search`
  `/u unicode`

+These are to modify what the regex is searching for in a given pattern and in a email regex this step may not be needed for what you are looking for unless you would like the option of ignoring character casing in a email.
  ### Bracket Expression
- Bracket expressions are used to determine parameters.
-In this RegEx it is used to determine the range of letters and numbers.
+ Bracket expressions are used to determine a set of charaters or to match multi-character collating elements.
+In this RegEx it is used to determine the range of letters and numbers and you can see in Character Classes how brackets are used.

+ ## Author

+My name is Britania Moreno and I am an IT student in Pasco, Wa.
+I don't have a favorite part about coding, I just like to code and see the code I write work.
+I hope this tutorial was helpful!

+Link to my GitHub: https://github.com/BriMoreno